 Salt is perhaps most well known for its roles as a food preservative and flavoring agent.
-It has been used to preserve food for many thousands of years and is the most common seasoning, but salt also plays other, lesser known roles in the food we eat: It is an essential nutrient, it provides flavor and texture, and it enhances color.
+It has been used to preserve food for many thousands of years and is the most common seasoning.
+But salt also plays other, lesser-known roles in the food we eat: It is an essential nutrient, it provides flavor and texture, and it enhances color.
 For these reasons, salt is used in food production, which is why the sodium content of processed foods is so high.

-Salt as a Food Preservative
+A Food Preservative

-Salt as a Texture Enhancer
+A Texture Enhancer

-Salt as a Flavor Enhancer
+A Flavor Enhancer

-Salt as a Nutrient Source
+A Nutrient Source

 Because salt helps form protein gels, it can be used as a binding agent.
 When salt is added to foods such as sausage or other processed meats, it causes gelatinization of proteins which then hold the product together.

-Salt as a Color Enhancer
+A Color Enhancer

 The vibrant color of many processed meats, such as ham or hot dogs, is partially due to salt.
 The presence of salt helps promote and maintain color, whether artificial or natural and prevents it from turning gray or muddy.
 Salt also increases caramelization in the bread crust, helping to create that golden color.